apache/yetus/asf-site-src/source/documentation/in-progress/precommit/buildtools.html.md

 # autoconf Specific

-autoconf requires make to be enabled.  autoreconf is always used to rebuild the configure scripte.
+autoconf requires make to be enabled.  autoreconf is always used to rebuild the configure script.

 ## autoconf Command Arguments